Skip to main content Skip to page footer

 How spectrometers work

-Spectrometers are analytical devices used to analyze the spectral composition of light.
-These instruments separate the light into its components, i.e. the wavelengths or frequencies, and measure the intensity of each component.
+Spectrometers separate the light into its components, i.e. the wavelengths or frequencies, and measure the intensity of each component.
 In practice, this makes it possible to measure different lamps, LEDs and light sources.

 Types of spectrometers